LasramR/sclng-backend-test-lasramR/README.md

 Result can be filtered by different parameters using query parameters.

-Here are supported filtering parameters :
+Here are the supported filtering parameters :
 * language, the main programming language of the repos
 * license, the license name of the repos
 * user, the user owning the repos
 * org, the organization owning the repos
 * full_name, the full name of the repos

-All these parameters are string parameters
+All these parameters are string parameters.

 Usage :
 * `/repos?full_name=jquery/jquery`